-With every plan that is amended or modified before confirmation, a plan proponent must file a Certification Regarding Amended Plan of Reorganization (certification in substantial compliance with L.B.F.
+With every plan that is amended or modified before confirmation, a plan proponent must file a Certification Regarding Amended Plan of Reorganization (L.B.F.
 3019-1).
 The plan proponent must serve copies of the amended plan on parties in interest whose claims or interests may be affected by the changes and notify them of a new objection date as directed by the Court.